bnfour/proto-godot-repacker/README.md

 You can use https://github.com/tehskai/godot-unpacker to get original resources.

 ## Credits
 This project is pretty much inspired by https://github.com/tehskai/godot-unpacker.
-It's source taught me ~~a lot~~ just enough about Godot resources.
+Its source taught me ~~a lot~~ just enough about Godot resources.

 Shoutout for Devcats' Sudocats for getting me interested in replacing resources in the first place (see quote at the top).